mentos1386/cv/index.md

 100.000's of IoT devices and processing more than 1M of images and videos per day.

 I'm also interested in improving developer experiences and tooling, observability and in general automation of processes to remove toil as much as possible.
-When starting new projects, i care about automated deployments and releases and ease of onboarding new people to the projects.
+When starting new projects, I care about automated deployments and releases and ease of onboarding new people to the projects.

 I'm passionate about open source projects and communities.
 Interested in open web, open standards,